 Being in Delhi and not visiting the ancient monuments is like missing the important part of our history and culture.
 I am not talking about the monuments only in Delhi but also about the ones nearby which can be covered in a day trip.
 The first name which comes in mind is Taj Mahal at Agra, but this time it was different and we took a day trip to ancient city Fatehpur Sikri.

 The Fatehpur Sikri was built by the great Mughal Emperor Akbar in the 16th century; to honor Saint Salim Chishti.
 The red stone fortified city; was completed in 15 long years (imagine the architecture and planning that was done).
-It has series of royal palaces, harems, courts, mosque etc. The each and every structure is a true architecture in itself and that is why the property is on world’s heritage list.
+It has series of royal palaces, harems, courts, mosque etc. The each and every structure is a true architecture in itself and that is why the property is on UNESCO world’s heritage list.

 Fatehpur Sikri once the proud capital of Mughal Empire now stands deserted because of being declared as a Ghost town.
 The city was abandoned by its occupants within 15 years due to a shortage of water supply and other resources.